Votizen: Leveraging Social Media

-Sean Parker, co-founder of Napster and Facebook's founding president, is an investor in Votizen and a director on the board of the company.
+Sean Parker, co-founder of Napster and Facebook's founding president, was an investor in Votizen and a director on the board of the company.
 Parker, talking during the 2011 Techonomy conference said, "Politics for me is the most obvious area [to be disrupted by the Web]".
-Parker, who said he's “not a huge believer in direct democracy,” is exploring ways to leverage social media to influence politics with investments such as Votizen.
-His prediction is that "taking money out of politics with campaigns is possible through social media." with services like Votizen.
+Parker, who said he's “not a huge believer in direct democracy,” was exploring ways to leverage social media to influence politics with investments such as Votizen.
+His prediction was that "taking money out of politics with campaigns is possible through social media." with services like Votizen.